 Each group of campers is directly supervised by at least two counsellors.
 The counsellors have a strong network of support and supervision from team leaders and managers.

-Luke Ferris (Chinook), our General Manager, has been a part of Camp Thunderbird since 1994 when he started as a summer camp counselor in the Explorer section.
-As the father of two boys who have grown up going to camp, Luke has first hand experience with what it’s like to be a camp parent and a rich understanding of the growth and development that takes place in these programs.
+Luke has been a part of Camp Thunderbird since 1994 when he started as a summer camp counselor in the Explorer Primary section.
+As the father of two boys who have grown up going to camp, Luke has first-hand experience with what it’s like to be a camp parent and a rich understanding of the growth and development that takes place in these programs.
 Luke’s post secondary education includes Kinesiology at the University of Calgary and Civil Engineering at Camosun College.
 He served as President of the BC Camping Association in 2012 and 2013 and continues to serve the greater camping community as an accreditation inspector for BC camps.
 In his spare time, Luke is an avid hiker, mountain biker, back-country skier and rock climber.
 He believes strongly in the importance of human-powered, outdoor activity for healthy development in people of all ages.

-Volunteer doctors and nurses live on-site during July and August.
+Medical Volunteers are doctors and nurses who live on-site during July and August in our Wellness Centre.

-In our summer programs, two counsellors stay in each cabin with eight campers.
+Counselors stay in each cabin during the summer months.
+The ratio maintained is 2 counselors with eight campers.
 They provide around-the-clock care and guide each camper’s experience.
 By acting as role models, they demonstrate respect for others, themselves and for the environment.
-Specialized program areas are coordinated and facilitated by the program team.
 Their job is to provide quality, safety, excitement and challenge in all Thunderbird programs.

-Counselling and program staff hold Standard First Aid, CPR “C” and Bronze Cross certifications, go through a Criminal Record Check process and attend extensive training before their work begins and on a continual basis.
-Many staff have guiding certifications, advanced first aid and advanced lifeguarding qualifications as well.
+Counselors hold Standard First Aid, CPR “C” and Bronze Cross certifications.
+Staff attend extensive training before their work begins and on a continual basis.
+Additionally, many staff have guiding certifications, advanced first aid and advanced lifeguarding qualifications.